 An interesting fact I came across was that the Kaaba was originally rectangular.
-When the powerful Quaraish tribe was rebuilding it, they vowed not to use any funds obtained from vices like gambling and prostitution.
-A testament to the corruption of the Quaraish tribe, they were only able to come up with enough non-dirty money to rebuild the Kaaba as a cube.
+When the Quaraish tribe was rebuilding it, they vowed not to use funds obtained from vices like gambling and prostitution.
+A testament to their corruption, the tribe was only able to come up with enough non-dirty money to rebuild the Kaaba as a cube.

-Today, there is a semi-circular wall at one end of the Kaaba, which signifies the length of the original structure.
+Today there is a semi-circular wall at one end of the Kaaba, signifying the length of the original structure.
 A lot of people go inside to pray after completing tawaf, as it is said that being within its parameters is akin to being inside the Kaaba itself.

 Another aspect I was surprised by was the diversity of the crowd.
 Sure, I knew Mecca attracted Muslims from all over the world, but seeing it was something else.
-There were middle eastern people alongside Asians (Malaysians, Indonesians, and Chinese seemed to be the dominant groups), Africans, and even Eastern Europeans.
+Middle Eastern people walked alongside Asians, Africans, and even Eastern Europeans.
 Moreover, the variety in age was interesting.
-I saw a man walking around the Kaaba with an infant that couldn’t have been more than a month old; elderly couples who stopped and leaned on each other frequently; children walking excitedly alongside their parents; and a young man with no legs who was carried towards the Kaaba by two other men who seemed to have no relation to him whatsoever.
+I saw a man walking around the Kaaba with an infant that couldn’t have been more than a month old; elderly couples who stopped and leaned on each other for support; children who walked excitedly alongside their parents; and a young man with no legs who was carried towards the Kaaba by two other men who seemed to have no relation to him whatsoever.
 It was a beautiful and humbling thing to witness.

 The Black Stone at The Kaaba

 A noteworthy part of the Kaaba is The Black Stone, which is believed to have fallen on earth alongside Adam and Eve.
 It’s virtually impossible to touch, as there are massive crowds of people who, once they reach the Black Stone, refuse to leave.
 I was very determined and only got within about four feet of it before claustrophobia got the best of me.
 As part of the tawaf rituals, pilgrims are instructed to touch the Black Stone or to simply point to it.
-I decided it was better to not touch it at all than to shove and potentially hurt people in an effort to get to it.
+I decided it was better to not touch it at all than to shove and possibly hurt people in an effort to get to it.